UD-SJA/Program02-9x9sudoku/Readme.md

 After that, harvest to the link http://127.0.0.1:5000/ and press ctrl + click.

 Your browser should be opened and show the website of Sudoku.

+references:
+[1]
+[2] Nktech-Official. (n.d.).
+Nktech-Official/Sudoku-web-game-flask: Sudoku web app is a legacy Sudoku game on the internet running in your browser . the sole purpose of this game is to just check my HTML JS and flask routing skills . this app is deployed on Heroku here :- https://sudoku-web-game.herokuapp.com/.
+GitHub.
+Retrieved from https://github.com/Nktech-Official/Sudoku-Web-Game-flask